cathysarisky/api-with-activitypub/README.md

 Set environment variables in Netlify dashboard:
    - `GHOST_ADMIN_API_URL`
    - `GHOST_ADMIN_API_KEY`
-Be sure to redeploy after changing these values
+Be sure to redeploy after changing these values.

+Also update the endpoint hard-coded in public/get-notes.js for your Netlify server's own url.

 ## API Endpoints